 Taking bounce rate data out of context can be just as problematic as depending on it solely as a barometer of your site's performance.
 It's crucial to consider your bounce rate in the context of your entire website.

 This will help you determine whether the issue is with a specific page, a type of page (such as your site's blog or product pages), or your entire site.

 5. Make Sure That Your Website Is Easy To Search

 Even in the year 2022, site search functionality appears to have remained essentially untouched from the headache-inducing days of Geocities sites.
-For whatever reason, many websites treat site search as an afterthought, resulting in a big missed opportunity to provide your visitors with the tools they need to locate what they're looking for while also lowering bounce rates.
+For whatever reason, site search is often neglected by websites, which represents a significant missed opportunity to give your visitors the resources they need to find what they're looking for while also reducing bounce rates.

 In terms of control, even the most accurate, relevant content recommendations place the ball firmly in your court.
-Site search, on the other hand, allows visitors to locate exactly what they're looking for, rather than what you believe they're looking for.
-If you've ever tried to search a website only to be greeted with a "Page Not Found" or "No Results" page for a search phrase that should have yielded dozens of results, you understand how inconvenient it can be.
+Site Search, on the other hand, allows visitors to locate exactly what they're looking for, rather than what you believe they're looking for.

 6. Optimize Ruthlessly For Relevance